HyperLemons/linux-setup/readme.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 So far what i've found for myself:

-Most "end game/customizable" distro that isn't containers (Distrobox) or virtualization (VanillaOS? must recheck): [Bedrock Linux](https://bedrocklinux.org/)
+Most "end game/customizable" distro that isn't containers (Distrobox) or virtualization (like VanillaOS): [Bedrock Linux](https://bedrocklinux.org/)

 "Fastest" Arch-based/fork distro (systemd only and their repos enforce systemd): [CachyOS](https://cachyos.org/)